prawnkracker/phase-1-final-project/README.md

 # Anime Watcher

 Anime Watcher is a simple single-page web application that allows users to view their favorite animes.
 The initial page shows the top 25 animes but allows users to view the next 25 using navigation buttons.
+Each anime card may be closed with the 'x' button above it.
+The page may be returned to its initial state with the 'refresh' navigation button.
 Additionally, users may use the search bar to look for an anime.
 This web application uses the [Jikan API](https://docs.api.jikan.moe/).

 ## View